 When innovation occurs, traditional metrics can fall short

-Companies that are blazing trails in their respective fields can be hard to measure by conventional definitions of business success and failure.
+Companies that are innovative leaders in their respective fields can be hard to measure by conventional definitions of business success and failure.
 As the Harvard Business Review pointed out, this effect has become clear in the way market watchers observe Tesla and its founder Elon Musk.
 (Yoon, Aug.
 8) Trying to apply classic metrics such as market share to this manufacturer can lead to false conclusions.

 Tesla’s unique strategies and products demonstrate the arbitrariness of some success metrics.
 Getting a sense for a company’s market share means placing it within a market.
 Is Tesla competing against other electric vehicle makers, or should it be measured against producers of gas-powered large sedans?